wokwi/wokwi-docs/docs/parts/wokwi-logic-analyzer.md

 ## Viewing the data

-When you stop the simulation, the logic analyzer downloads a file with the recorded samples to your computer.
+When you stop the simulation, the logic analyzer saves the recorded samples to a file.
 The recording file uses the standard [Value Change Dump (VCD)](https://en.wikipedia.org/wiki/Value_change_dump) format.

-The file is called "wokwi-logic.vcd" by default, but you can configure the name using the `filename` attribute.
+In the web version, the file is downloaded to your computer as "wokwi-logic.vcd" by default (configurable via the `filename` attribute).
+In VS Code, the file is saved as "wokwi.vcd" in your project root (configurable via [vcdFile](../vscode/project-config#logic-analyzer-vcd-export)).

 To learn how to view the data, please visit our [Logic Analyzer Guide](../guides/logic-analyzer#using-the-logic-analyzer).